Tennis Curriculum

 Week 10: Tournaments - To develop a complete tennis game, players must compete against higher-ranked players.
 This requirement generally means entering a USTA tournament that matches the player's current skill set.
 Coaches are available to discuss which event is best for each player.

-By the end of the 10 weeks, every tennis player—whether a beginner or advanced athlete—will have a complete game, deeper tactical understanding, and the confidence to compete with joy and sportsmanship.
+By the end of the program, tennis players—whether beginners or advanced athletes—will have a complete game, a deeper tactical understanding, and the confidence to compete with joy and sportsmanship.

 Create Your Own Website With Webador